-The exposure to risk of changes in interest rates relates primarily to interest-bearing assets and deposits with Accountant-General's Department (AGD).
+The exposure to risk of changes in interest rates relates primarily to interest-bearing assets and deposits with AGD.
 The interest rates are based on deposit rates determined by the financial institutions with which the cash are deposited and are expected to move in tandem with market interest rate movements.